nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 - "Tip 5: Be a Catalyst for Change"
 - "Tip 8: Invest Regularly in Your Knowledge Portfolio"
 - Languages to Learn ...

 ---

+## Reset Decision

+- Reset means start construction from scratch
+- May entail architectural and likely to entail voluntary team changes
+- No team *wants* to fail, elevated professionalism and sometimes saying "no" paramount

+Note:

+Remind the audience to watch Robert C. Martin's talk and follow the [Expecting Professionalism](https://youtu.be/BSaAMQVq01E) rules.

+---